taolicd/taolicd/README.md

 ### About me

-🔭 I'm passionate about technical communications, human-computer interactions, artificial intelligence, and natural language processing.
+🔭 I'm passionate about technical communication, human-computer interactions, artificial intelligence, and natural language processing.

 👯 I'm interested in mentoring, coaching and collaborating with fellow technical writers and AI enthusiasts.
 If you have an idea related to my areas of interest, feel free to contact me @ [email](mailto:taolicd@gmail.com)!